 Measurements were conducted in two 20 m-wide transects, which were originally established in the 1950’s.
 The first of these was established in Denny Inclosure and was 1 km in length, whereas a shorter transect of 320 m length was established in the unenclosed part of Denny Wood.
 The transects were subdivided into contiguous 20 x 20 m (0.04 ha) subplots, with the longer transect containing 46 subplots and the shorter transect 15.
 The enclosed transect was surveyed in 1964, 1984, 1988, 1996 and 2014, while the unenclosed transect was surveyed in 1964, 1999 and 2014.
 Details of earlier measurements are presented by Mountford et al. (1999) and Mountford and Peterken (2003); data for 2014 are presented here for the first time.

-In each survey, the location and species of all tree stems >1.3 m in height were recorded, their diameter at breast height (DBH) measured using diameter tapes, and their status assessed as alive, alive but fallen, or dead.
+In each survey, the location and species of all tree stems >1.3 m in height were recorded, their diameter at breast height (DBH) was measured using diameter tapes, and their status assessed as alive, alive but fallen, or dead.
 Trees with DBH <10 cm were classified as saplings and those with a DBH >10 cm classified as mature trees.
 Multi-stemmed trees were treated as separate individuals.
 To assess ground flora a 10 x 10 m plot was located in the central part of each 20 x 20 m subplot and the percentage cover of each plant species assessed visually.
-Ground flora data were recorded in 1964, 2001 and 2014 for Denny Inclosure and 2014 for the unenclosed transect.
+Ground flora data were recorded in 1964, 2001 and 2014 for Denny Inclosure, but only in2014 for the unenclosed transect.
 In 2014 tree seedling abundance was also recorded for Denny Inclosure within the same 10 x 10 m plots used to assess ground flora.

 Data preparation